-As a result of interactions with the client, a trained counsellor will offer guidance, ideas and direction in line with what they've learned.
-I guess a counsellor could be looked upon as a sort of life guide.
+As a result of interactions with the patient, a professional counsellor will offer direction, advice and opinions in line with the information they have gleaned.
+In fact, a counsellor may almost be viewed as a guide.

 Counsellor vs Psychotherapist

-For issues like bereavement, a counsellor would be the right person seek out, while for problems such as depression or abuse a psychotherapist in Felixstowe could be better.
+For matters like grief counselling, a counsellor is the right person to help, while for problems like depression or abuse a psychotherapist in Felixstowe could be more appropriate.

-Counselling and psychotherapy is of course available to everybody, and regardless of whether you are living in Felixstowe itself, or one of the neighbouring villages and towns such as Brightwell, Warren Heath, Kirton, Harwich, Old Felixstowe, Walton, Trimley, Trimley Saint Mary, Newbourne, Alderton, Chelmondiston, Trimley St Martin, Levington, Bucklesham, Nacton, Shotley, you will still be able to take advantage of such vital services.
-Local Felixstowe counsellors will likely have the phone code 01394
+Counselling and psychotherapy is of course accessible to everybody, and whether you are living in Felixstowe itself, or one of the surrounding villages and towns such as Bucklesham, Alderton, Trimley, Old Felixstowe, Trimley St Martin, Shotley, Warren Heath, Kirton, Newbourne, Levington, Nacton, Chelmondiston, Walton, Brightwell, Harwich, Trimley Saint Mary, you'll still be able to take full advantage of such important services.
+Local Felixstowe counsellors will most likely have the postcode IP11 and the phone code 01394

 Bereavement Counselling Felixstowe